TimSchopf/KeyphraseVectorizers/README.md

 **Attention!** The spaCy pipeline components `['parser', 'attribute_ruler', 'lemmatizer', 'ner']` are excluded by default to increase efficiency.
-If you choose a different `spacy_pipeline`, you may have to exclude/include different pipeline components for the spaCy POS tagger to work properly.
+If you choose a different `spacy_pipeline`, you may have to exclude/include different pipeline components using the `spacy_exclude` parameter for the spaCy POS tagger to work properly.

 <a name="#keyphrasetfidfvectorizer"/></a>